-You can benefit from all the amazing positive effects of berberine through the use of our Berberine 500mg by EssentialSeries.
+You can benefit from all the incredible positive effects of berberine through the use of our Berberine 500mg EssentialSeries.

 - Karina G. Pérez-Rubio, Manuel González-Ortiz, Esperanza Martínez-Abundis, José A. Robles-Cervantes, María C. Espinel-Bermúdez.
 Effect of Berberine Administration on Metabolic Syndrome, Insulin Sensitivity, and Insulin Secretion.
 Metabolic Syndrome and Related DisordersVol.
 11, No. 5.

 - Esperanza Martínez-Abundis, Miriam Méndez-del Villar, Karina G Pérez-Rubio, Laura Y Zuñiga, Marisol Cortez-Navarrete, Alejandra Ramírez-Rodriguez, Manuel González-Ortiz.
 Novel nutraceutic therapies for the treatment of metabolic syndrome.
 World J Diabetes.
 2016 Apr 10; 7(7): 142–152.
 Published online 2016 Apr 10. doi: 10.4239/wjd.v7.i7.142.

 - JiarongLan, YanyunZhao, FeixiaDong, ZiyouYan, WenjieZheng, JinpingFan, GuoliSun.
 Meta-analysis of the effect and safety of berberine in the treatment of type 2 diabetes mellitus, hyperlipemia and hypertension.
 Journal of Ethnopharmacology.
 Volume 161, 23 February 2015, Pages 69-81.